-(ECON) Economics
+(ECON) ECONOMICS

 ECON 200 - Survey of Economics.
 Three credit hours.
-An introductory level course in economics designed for nonbusiness majors.
+An introductory level course in economics designed for non-business majors.
 Emphasis is placed on understanding how economic principles apply to domestic and global issues in today's world.

-ECON 221 (ECON 2113) - Principles of Macro Economics.
+ECON 2110 (ECON 221) - Macroeconomic Principles.
 Three credit hours.
-Introduces theory and explores interrelationships involving inflation, unemployment, gross national product, taxes, government spending and the domestic and world monetary systems.
-Prerequisites: BUS 151 and MATH 107 or higher
+Macroeconomics is the study of national and global economies.
+Topics include output, unemployment and inflation; and how they are affected by financial systems, fiscal and monetary policies.
+Prerequisites: BUSA 1110 and MATH 1215 or higher